Public Facilities Privacy & Security Act: Enforcement

-House Bill 2 does not contain any guidance on how it is supposed to be enforced, and does not name any specific crimes or penalties.
-Police departments in Raleigh, Greensboro, Wilmington, and Asheville have expressed a lack of clarity on how the law should be enforced and an unwillingness to devote police resources to monitor bathrooms.
+House Bill 2 did not contain any guidance on how it was supposed to be enforced and did not name any specific crimes or penalties.
+Police departments in Raleigh, Greensboro, Wilmington, and Asheville expressed a lack of clarity on how the law should be enforced and an unwillingness to devote police resources to monitor bathrooms.
 A number of departments indicated a willingness to respond to complaints of violations, but said none had been received.

 Republican State Representative Dan Bishop, a co-sponsor of the law, acknowledged that "there are no enforcement provisions or penalties in HB2."
-Democratic State Representative Rodney Moore was more emphatic, saying: "There is absolutely no way to enforce this law, as it relates to the enforcement of the bathroom provisions.
+Democratic State Representative Rodney W. Moore was more emphatic, saying: "There is absolutely no way to enforce this law, as it relates to the enforcement of the bathroom provisions.
 It is an utterly ridiculous law."

 Economic impact

-Although the full economic impact of House Bill 2 on North Carolina's economy is largely unrealized and difficult to fully quantify, some early economic consequences have been noted.
+Although the full economic impact of House Bill 2 on North Carolina's economy is difficult to fully quantify, some economic consequences have been noted.
 As of September 2016, rough estimates put North Carolina's full economic loss due to the law at around 0.1% of the state's gross domestic product.
 The Associated Press estimated that House Bill 2 would cost the state US$3.76 billion over twelve years.

-Some companies have halted or are reconsidering their plans to expand to North Carolina as a result of the passage of the law:
+Some companies halted or reconsidered their plans to expand to North Carolina as a result of the passage of the law: